Fine Art & Eco-Friendly Photography: Connecting Art with Nature

 Phytograms printing invites me into the inner chemistry of each plant and flower, revealing the unique visual possibilities each one holds.

-If leaves and flowers could see us, I imagine them as living mirrors—extending their function beyond photosynthesis to become symbolic, interactive portals that connect us with the natural world.
+I believe in eco-conscious art.
+If leaves and flowers could see us, I imagine them as living mirrors—extending their function beyond photosynthesis to become symbolic, interactive portals.
+My work is an invitation to reflect on our environmental footprint through the beauty of experimental photography.

 I do not use any post-processing or chemical fixatives.
 I intentionally embrace the ephemeral and the beauty of impermanence, challenging the traditional notion that art must last forever.
 For me, the fleeting nature of these pieces is part of their emotional impact and meaning.